Universal (Esperantido)

 Al gefinu o fargu kaj la egnifu o grafu.

 He finished reading [lit. 'to read'] and she started to write.

-The antonyms are the pronouns al "he" and la "she", the ge- (completive) and eg- (inchoative) aspects, the verbs fin- "to finish" and nif- "to begin", and the verbs graf- "to write" and farg- "to read".
+Antonyms include the pronouns al "he" and la "she", the ge- (completive) and eg- (inchoative) aspects, the verbs fin- "to finish" and nif- "to begin", and the verbs graf- "to write" and farg- "to read".

 The Universal reduplicated plural and inverted antonyms are reminiscent of the musical language Solresol.

 Orthography

 The Latin alphabet is used with IPA values, with five additional IPA letters: /ø, ə, ʃ, ʒ, ŋ./ The affricates are written /ts, dz, tʃ, dʒ/.
 The schwa ə is used to break up consonant clusters in compound words and the like.